By Megan Ciampa, Contributing Writer

 As a grain, oats can still be hard to digest if not soaked or sprouted.
 Either of these methods help unlock the nutrients in the oat by reducing phytic acid (an anti-nutrient) and allowing your body to assimilate the actual nutrients in the grain.
 You can see my quick tutorial for soaking oatmeal at Chiquita Bambino.

 In all these cases, in order to soak beans, oatmeal, or make your own bone broth, all you need are probably supplies you already have on hand (apple cider vinegar might be new if you’re newer to traditional food preparation).
-The active hands-on time to start these processes is very little, maybe 10 minutes top.
+The active hands-on time to start these processes is very little, maybe 10 minutes at most.

 In my experience, the main thing that is new is starting the process hours or a day before you’d like to use it for a meal.
 As long as you are prepared, these changes are a cinch!

 What real food changes have you made in your home?
-What was easy?
-What was hard?
-What are you interested in trying, but just haven’t had the courage to yet?